EnterpriseDB/repmgr/README.md

     Promotes a standby to master and demotes the existing master to a standby.
-    This command must be run on the standby to be promoted, and requires a password-less SSH connection to the current master.
+    This command must be run on the standby to be promoted, and requires a passwordless SSH connection to the current master.
 Additionally the location of the master's `repmgr.conf` file must be provided with `-C/--remote-config-file`.